alanmitchell/bmon-website/guide/use-data.md

 identify these energy saving opportunities.
 The first graph in the report shows indoor temperatures for the past week and highlights the unoccupied periods when those temperatures should be lowered during the heating season.
-In the Energy Report, these graphs are “live", meaning you can hide and show lines by clicking on items in the legend, and you can zoom in by clicking and dragging a rectangle on the graph.
+In the Energy Report, these graphs are “live," meaning you can hide and show lines by clicking on items in the legend, and you can zoom in by clicking and dragging a rectangle on the graph.
 The graph below shows an example where only one sensor has been highlighted.
 The